Why does life insurance cost more when you get older?

 Of course, the exact price will vary based on things like the type of life insurance you choose.

 You purchase a 10-year, $100,000 term life insurance policy at a rate of $2.00 per $1,000 of coverage per month.
 Your total monthly payment would be $16.67 ($2.00 X 100 / 12 months).

 Statistically, you probably won’t die while this policy is active, and the life insurance company will collect $2,000 in premium ($16.67 X 12 months X 10 years) from you.

-For a relatively minor monthly payment, your beneficiaries are covered (at least for a decade) in the tragic event you die before the natural life expectancy of 78.
+For a relatively low cost of life insurance monthly, your beneficiaries are covered (at least for a decade) in the tragic event you die before the natural life expectancy of 78.

 Scenario 2, 70-year-old:

 You purchase a 10-year, $100,000 term life insurance policy at a rate of $20.00 per $1,000 of coverage per month.

 Your total monthly payment is $166.67 ($20.00 X 100 /12 months).
 If the policy goes to full term, or the entire 10 years, you would pay $20,000 in premium ($166.67 X 12 months X 10 years).

 In this example, the odds are you will pass away before the policy has expired, and the insurance company will likely have to pay out the $100,000 to your beneficiary.

 This means your insurer would lose $80,000 overall, assuming you died on the last day the policy was active.